oowais/Muses/README.md

 >Note: This installation of dependencies are done only using pip and not conda.

 ## Future prosects
+- Use multiple features than just using mfcc to compare
 - Store Audio data like features in database
 - Load audio from youtube
 - Able to tell which song to pick from youtube